-The parameters of this command follow the conventions of the IPMI command "Set Sensor Reading and Event Status", defined in the Addendum E372 to the IPMI specification v 2.0.
+The parameters of this command follow the conventions of the IPMI command "Set Sensor Reading and Event Status", defined in the Addendum E372 to the IPMI 2.0 specification.

 The clause reading [-r] <value> specifies the new reading for the sensor.
 If the option -r is supplied, the <value> is interpreted as a raw value.
 Otherwise it is interpreted as a processed value and translated to the raw value using the SDR data (linearization, M, B, etc).